kiegroup/mock-github/README.md

 `forkedFrom`
 &emsp;type: string
 &emsp;required: no
 &emsp;description: name of the repository it was forked from
-`pullRequests`
-&emsp;type: Object
-&emsp;required: no
-&emsp;description: Each key in the object is the title of the PR.
-For each key, the value is an object containing `isOpen`, `base`, `head` and any other field needed.
-Refer to example response from [github REST API](https://docs.github.com/en/rest/pulls/pulls#get-a-pull-request)
 `files`
 &emsp;type: {src: string, dest: string}[]
 &emsp;required: no